 Installing Authentication Verifier Agent on Linux in Acunetix 360 (RedHat Distribution)

-• In order to scan a website located on your internal network, and not accessible from the internet, you can install and configure a scan agent on your network.
+To scan a website located on your internal network that is not accessible from the internet, you can install and configure a scan agent on your network.
 The agent will conduct the actual scan job and then report the results back to Acunetix 360.
+You can also install an internal authentication verifier agent to verify that you run authenticated scans in your local environment.

-The Authentication Verifier Agent is an optional component.
+NOTE: The Authentication Verifier Agent is an optional component.

 Prerequisites